artsandmetaphysics/goodlifeodyssey/_dialogues/socrates-underestimated-writing.md

 <span class="sc">Socrates:</span> If he already understood the letter’s contents, it could remind him of what he already knows.
 If he didn’t understand the idea, then who will answer his questions?

-<span class="sc">Dijon:</span> I see that I have not convinced you.
+<span class="sc">Dijon:</span> Maybe the letter will anticipate all of his questions?
 Imagine that this scribe is struck deaf and dumb by Ammon for attributing immortality to the written word.
 He dies, and in the afterlife, he meets the sage Ptahhotep.
 He writes a note on a piece of papyrus:

 “Vizier Ptahhotep, I prostrate myself before you, my superior.
 I have read your many teachings and taught them to my sons.
 As you know, they are on the lips of all lovers of wisdom in Egypt.
 Most of your sayings I could understand on my own, however, all my life I have had a question about one of them that nobody has been able to answer to my satisfaction.
 I can not speak or hear, but if you deemed to write responses on this papyrus, I would be honored and delighted to know your answer.”